 Viewed: Oldham Theatre – Asian Film Archive

-Thanks to the splendid work by the Asian Film Archive, the restored version of Batch ’81 world-premiered at the Venice Film Festival in 2017.
+Thanks to the splendid work of the Asian Film Archive, the restored version of Batch ’81 world premiered at the Venice Film Festival in 2017.

 Often regarded as one of the finest films to emerge from The Philippines, Batch ’81 sees one of the country’s most prominent filmmakers tackle Ferdinand Marcos’ problematic regime through an allegorical lens.

 Mike De Leon is not at all subtle or nuanced in his approach, which perhaps gives his film some kind of direct power.
 One might even say it is an overpowering work, and its message is so explicit that it hits you in the head, and then some.

 A group of boys hopes to be initiated into a college fraternity for various reasons, and through the brutal process—well, the Alpha Kappa Omega fraternity is arguably the most notorious and difficult to get into—they learn what brotherhood means.